Medicines and medical devices regulation – guidance from 1 January 2021

 Our work in this area is focussed on the practical considerations for day one and transition arrangements for the future.
 In particular, our members’ priorities are to ensure that there continues to be an effective regulatory system and a clear and smooth transition to the new arrangements.
 As an industry, we also have an interest in the UK negotiating position on regulatory and supply chain issues, trade and the movement of people as it applies to working arrangements in the UK and Europe.

 While the UK is still part of the EU, PAGB continues to work closely with our partners in the Association of the European Self Medication Industry (AESGP) to influence the direction of policy coming from the EU on over-the-counter medicines, self care medical devices and food supplements.

-PAGB work on EU Exit is being led by our Chief Executive, John Smith, with support from the wider team.
+PAGB work on EU Exit is led by our Chief Executive with support from the wider team.
 Our member companies are involved in this process through their participation on special committees and working groups.
-PAGB also keeps members up to date on developments relating to EU Exit on a regular basis.